inclusive-design/idrc/src/index.md

 ---
 layout: layouts/home.njk
 title: Inclusive Design Research Centre
-locale: en-CA
+metaTitle: ''
+metaDesc: ''
-intro: >
+intro: |-
   An international community of open source developers, designers, researchers, educators and co-designers who work together to **proactively ensure that emerging technology and practices are designed inclusively**.

-  Established in 1993, the Inclusive Design Research Centre (IDRC) coordinates the [Inclusive Design Institute](https://inclusivedesign.ca/).
+  Established in 1993, the Inclusive Design Research Centre (IDRC) coordinates the Inclusive Design Institute.
 Both were founded by Dr. Jutta Treviranus with the help of her team and community.

   [Learn more about us](/about/)
-headerBgColor: indigo-100
 sections:
-  - image2x: /media/codesign.jpg
-    imageOrderDesktop: swap
-    desktopWidth: full
-    fullBleed: true
-    imageOrder: start
-    backgroundColor: indigo-800
-    textColor: white
-    borderColor: indigo-500
-    title: What we do
+  - title: What we do
-    content: >-
+    content: |-
       ### Research and development

       The IDRC leads and partners in collaborative, multi-sector, applied research networks that  proactively prevent barriers and promote greater inclusion.